golioth/docs/docs/guides/advanced/running-locally.md

 title: Running goliothd locally
 ---

-### Prerequisites

-You need to install [MongoDB](https://docs.mongodb.com/manual/installation/) to run the backend services locally.

-We are gonna add support for running it with other databases in the future (even with just local files).

 ## Step 1: Environment Configuration

 There is an `.env.example` file on the project repository that you can base of to create a `.env` on the same folder that you run the `goliothd` daemon.
 This should be enough as your .env :